EOR

 "Oyster made it easy to offer our German hire the same quality benefits as our US employees.
 The platform handled everything compliantly without us needing a German HR expert."

-Pricing from $399-699/month per employee depending on service level.
+From $599/month per employee.
 Transparent fee structure with no hidden charges.

 7. Papaya Global — Best for enterprise payroll and analytics